adityapaul18/Chirps/README.md

-## it's a social media app thatt im making to test up my grip on firebase and react skills
+## it's a social media app that I'm making to test up my grip on firebase and react skills

 # Getting Started with Create React App